Close

 4. Fair Discipline

 Consistent and fair discipline is the threshold for authoritative parenting.
 Your child knows the rules of the house and codes of living.
-By enforcing discipline in a healthy way, you assure that your child isn’t met with angry punishments when they fail to follow the rules.
-Instead, you take disciplinary action to minimize or lower the bad and accentuate the good by letting them know that you’re back to normal once they carry out their tasks.
+By enforcing discipline in a healthy way, you ensure that your child isn’t met with angry punishments when they fail to follow the rules.
+Instead, you take disciplinary action to minimise or lower the bad and accentuate the good by letting them know that you’re back to normal once they carry out their tasks.
 This promotes peace of mind and acts as a safety net for kids.

 Some parents might think authoritative parenting is easier said than done.
 Well, it’s true.
 Authoritative parenting does require some skill, which we shall talk about below, but it not as difficult as you think.